-Re: Draft EFRAG comment letter on IASB Discussion Paper "Preliminary Views on an improved Conceptual Framework for Financial Reporting"
+Re: IASB Discussion Paper "Preliminary Views on an improved Conceptual Framework for Financial Reporting"

-- 1. FEE (Fédération des Experts Comptables Européens, European Federation of Accountants) is pleased to submit its comments on EFRAG's preliminary views.
-EFRAG's draft comment letter on the Discussion Paper has been very helpful to us in our discussion of the document.
-Overall, we agree with EFRAG's draft letter. - We congratulate EFRAG on its draft letter, which highlights clearly the key issues of the Discussion Paper.
-We share most of your concerns regarding the project.
+- 1. FEE (Fédération des Experts Comptables Européens, European Federation of Accountants) is pleased to submit its comments on IASB's preliminary views on an improved Conceptual Framework.
+FEE as a founding organisation of EFRAG has also contributed to the EFRAG consultation process by submitting our views on their preliminary comments.
+We refer to the EFRAG preliminary comments (draft letter of 26 September 2006) where we are in agreement with their comments.
+However, we have not considered the final EFRAG submission to IASB in our own response since it is not yet finalised. - 2.
 The Framework is fundamental to the future development of IFRS and, therefore for financial reporting harmonisation in Europe.
 We welcome the opportunity to debate the content of the Framework and its concepts. - 3.
 It would have been preferable if the IASB had developed an overview of the whole project, with a description of each phase and the related issues at stake, to clarify the long-term vision of the project.
 The separation into several phases makes it difficult to assess the implications of the concepts proposed.
 Moreover, discussions are made more complex without knowing the scope of the project.
 We suggest that the Board first discuss the role and purpose of financial statements today.
 Once all parts of the project have been dealt with, we suggest that the complete proposed Framework be exposed again for comment to reconsider decisions taken in the different phases. - 4.
 What is proposed so far seems like a mixture of existing concepts and ideas from the FASB's Concepts Statements and not a comprehensive reconsideration of all concepts.
 We assume that the IASB did consider the recent significant studies on users needs and principles of accounting.
 It would have been helpful if the Paper had included in an appendix the reference to studies considered.
 The current review of the Framework is too narrow.
 It should, for example, not only cover softer information such as narrative accounting, but also the continuous reporting model and the complexity of financial statements. - 5.
-Like EFRAG, we are especially concerned about the demotion of stewardship as part of decision usefulness.
+As EFRAG also explained it in their preliminary comments, we are especially concerned about the demotion of stewardship as part of decision usefulness.
 The accountability to stakeholders is an important aspect.
 Notably for SMEs, stewardship is more important than the predictability of results.
 We are concerned that the focus of the decision usefulness objective on resource allocation decision and assessment of future cash flows moves it further towards investors and reduces the importance of assessing stewardship of management.